tidyverse/dplyr/cran-comments.md

 ## Downstream dependencies

 I ran `R CMD check` on all 123 reverse dependencies (https://github.com/hadley/dplyr/tree/master/revdep/summary.md).
-There's one potential problem related to dplyr
+As far as I can tell, there are no new problems related to dplyr.